History of Kelsey Grammer in Timeline

 September 1992: Marriage to Leigh-Anne Csuhany

 In September 1992, Kelsey Grammer married Leigh-Anne Csuhany.
-The marriage lasted one year.

-December 1994: Engagement Announcement and Substance Abuse Revelation
+December 1994: Engagement Announcement in People Magazine

-In December 1994, Kelsey Grammer and Tammi Baliszewski appeared together on the cover of People magazine, announcing their engagement and Grammer's substance abuse problems.
+In December 1994, Kelsey Grammer and Tammi Baliszewski appeared on the cover of People magazine, announcing their engagement and Grammer's substance abuse problems.

 1995: Accusation of Sex with Underage Babysitter